p-value-sharma/flying_emissions/readme.md

-This is a project I'm undertaking to help me keep track of carbon emissions due to work-related flying.
+Project objective: Help me keep track of carbon emissions due to work-related flying with the method from http://www.flightemissionmap.org/.

 It includes:
 1. Flight tracking data entry tool - view only link: